 An actuarial valuation of retiree health and life benefits was completed as of July 1, 2014, using the Projected Unit Credit Method.
 Significant actuarial assumptions used were a 7.00% effective annual discount rate and an initial 9.84% health cost trend for non-Medicare and 7.00% for Medicare.
 The non-Medicare health cost trend assumes a staggered decline before an ultimate trend rate of 4.75% for 2074 and beyond.
-The Medicare health cost trend assumptions also assume that Medicare will be the primary coverage once the retiree reaches the age of 65.
+The Medicare health cost trend assumes a staggered decline before an ultimate trend rate of 5.00% for 2075 and beyond.
+The actuarial assumptions also assume that Medicare will be the primary coverage once the retiree reaches the age of 65.
 The Actuarial Accrued Liability (AAL) is the actuarial present value of benefits attributed to employee service rendered prior to the valuation date.
 The AAL equals the present value of benefits multiplied by a fraction equal to service date over service at expected retirement.
-The Normal Cost is the actuarial present value of benefits divided by service at expected retirement.
+The Normal Cost is the actuarial present value of benefits attributed to one year of service.
+This equals the present value of benefits divided by service at expected retirement.
 The plan's unfunded actuarial accrued liability is being amortized as a level dollar amount over a 15 year closed amortization period.